 Totpal is the world's leading remote work force company.
 We enable the top 3% developers to work for the best companies remotely.

 First Engineering Manager to join the company, and now the first Technical Product Manager.
-I work with CEO, CTO and VP of Engineering with the objective of creating a great engineering department, with fantastic culture, great skills and top-notch code quality.
+I work with the CEO, CTO and VP of Engineering to create a great engineering department, with a fantastic culture, great skills and top-notch code quality.
 In addition to producing and coding full time, I speak at various conferences and attend community events to promote remote work and our great engineering culture.

 Full stack developer